(Weak) Twisted post-groups, skew trusses and rings: (Weak) Twisted post-groups

-In \cite{BM}, it was shown that every operad is associated with a post group.
-The next example shows that every operad also gives rise to a weak twisted post group with trivial cocycle. \begin{eg} An operad $\mathcal{P}=\{\mathcal{P}(n)\}^{+\infty}_{n=1}$ is a sequence of $\mathbb{S}_n$-modules with a family of linear operators
+In \cite{BM}, it was shown that every operad is associated with a post-group.
+The next example shows that every operad also gives rise to a weak twisted post-group with trivial cocycle. \begin{eg} An operad $\{ \mathcal{P}(n)\}_{n\geq 1}$ is a sequence of $\mathbb{S}_n$-modules with a family of linear operators